-We were in the Lake District in England for a wedding and thought it would be fun to do something different for the last couple nights so we headed to Wales.
+We were in the Lake District in England for a wedding and thought it would be fun to do something different for the last couple nights so we set off for a weekend in Wales.
 Snowdonia National Park is the perfect location for a long weekend getaway if you have an extra 36 hours in the UK.

 We set off for Conwy in Snowdonia, which boasts both the sea and mountains – the best combination in my opinion.
 It’s an easy 90 minute drive from Manchester airport, which has direct flight access from Vancouver on Air Transat.
 Direct flights are really the only way to go, especially if you’re travelling with kids like we were.